wallstersson/ukth-appinn-containerapps-orderapi/solution5.md

 ```c#
 logger.LogInformation("This is a new log message!");
 ```
-Then open the Terminal in VS Code and make sure you are in the “queuereaderapp” folder.
+Then open the Terminal in VS Code and make sure you are in the _queuereaderapp_ folder.
 Run this command.

 ```bash
 dotnet build .